-Sexual harassment is a form of workplace discrimination which has received increasing attention in the courts since its recognition nearly forty years ago.
+As far as the law, sexual harassment is a form of workplace discrimination which has received increasing attention in the courts since its legal recognition nearly forty years ago.
 Sexual harassment has grown from its original quid pro quo formulation to include harassment by peers and the creation of hostile environments.

 While quid pro quo discrimination still occurs, the majority of cases these days involve claims of a hostile work environment.
 A hostile environment is created by the presence of unwelcome behavior of a sexual nature that is pervasive to a degree that the conduct creates an intimidating atmosphere that interferes with employee performance.
 While a hostile environment cannot be specifically defined, examples of behavior that could create a hostile environment include: